sanskriti100903/Diabetes-Prediction-Model/README.md

-  Overview
+ # Overview
 The Diabetes Prediction Model is a machine learning-based web application that predicts the likelihood of diabetes in an individual based on clinical parameters.
 The system uses Logistic Regression to make predictions based on inputs such as glucose levels, BMI, age, and others.
 The web application is built using HTML, CSS, JavaScript, with the backend powered by Node.js and Flask.
-This project aims to provide users with real-time diabetes risk predictions based on their clinical data.
+This project aims to provide users with real-time diabetes risk predictions based on their clinical data.<br>

 Key Features
 Real-time Diabetes Prediction: Users input clinical data, and the model predicts their likelihood of having diabetes.